-- 3°) Quaere for expatriated Belgian citizens who acquire another nationality (of country of settlement)? - A) Voluntary acquisition of foreign nationality : no (automatic) ground of loss since June 2007 - [and since April 2008 if acquisition of nationality of State party to 1963 Convention, which has been denounced]
+- 3°) Quaere for expatriated Belgian citizens who acquire another nationality (of country of settlement)? - A) Voluntary acquisition of foreign nationality: no (automatic) ground of loss since June 2007 [and since April 2008 if acquisition of nationality of State party to 1963 Convention, which has been denounced]

 - B) Acquisition of Belgian nationality in case of birth abroad is limited (after 2nd generation : declaration required art.
-8 CNB) - C) Loss of nationality through long term residence abroad (residence between 18 28 y.)
+8 CNB) - C) Loss of nationality through long term residence abroad if born abroad (residence abroad between 18 28 y. art.
+22 para.
+1-5 CNB)

-• 1°) Possibility for foreigners to acquire Dutch nationality (through ius soli, option and naturalization) : acquisition is possible, but more limited than in Belgium (even after reform 2013)
+1°) Possibility for foreigners to acquire Dutch nationality (through ius soli, option and naturalization): acquisition is possible, but more limited than in Belgium

 - 2°) Waiver of original nationality is a requirement for acquisition of Dutch nationality - But waiver only required for naturalization (art.
-9 § 1 (b) RWN) - and many exceptions; not for acquisition through 'option'
+9 § 1 (b) RWN) and many exceptions (art.
+9 § 3); not for acquisition through 'option'

-- 3°) Quaere for Dutch citizens who acquire another nationality? - Acquisition of Dutch nationality in case of birth abroad unlimited could go on and on, but... - Loss of nationality through long term residence abroad (art.
-15 § 1 (c) RWN : residence outside EU for 10 y. for adults if other nationality)
+- 3°) Quaere for Dutch citizens who acquire another nationality? - Acquisition of Dutch nationality in case of birth abroad unlimited - could go on and on, but... - Loss of nationality through long term residence abroad (art.
+15 § 1 (c) RWN : residence outside EU for 10 y. for adults - if other nationality)

-- 4°) Quaere for Dutch citizens who acquire another nationality? - Voluntary acquisition of foreign nationality : (automatic) ground of loss (art.
+- 4°) Quaere for Dutch citizens who acquire another nationality? - Voluntary acquisition of foreign nationality: (automatic) ground of loss (art.
 15 § 1 (a) RWN)... unless born in country whose nationality is acquired, or married with person of that nationality or has resided there for 5 y. before turning 18 y 3 cases of 1993 Protocol